Ojaswi Aroraa

-Ojaswi Aroraa (born 6 August 1985) (previously called Ojaswi Oberoi) is an Indian television actress who has appeared in many Indian television series.
+Ojaswi Aroraa (née Oberoi; born 6 August 1985) is an Indian television actress who has appeared in many Indian television series.
 She debuted on the small screen with Behenein on Star Plus.
 She has also acted in Aasman Se Aage, Devon Ke Dev...Mahadev, SuperCops vs Supervillains and Aahat.

 Career

 Aroraa completed her graduation from Punjab University (1999–2003) before taking acting classes and settling as a TV artist.

 She has been practicing Kathak dance for over 15 years and has performed in many stage shows (including STAR Parivaar Awards in 2011).